Do you wonder why?

-But there are common reasons as to why an air conditioner would leak.
+But there are common reasons as to why air conditioners drip water.
 Once you are aware of these reasons, you can take immediate steps to fix the problems.

 Here are some of the most common reasons why an air conditioner unit can leak.

 Not installing the air conditioner unit properly is one of the most common reasons for water leaks.

 In fact, a window air conditioner needs to be installed the correct way at all times.
 The unit should be slightly lower at the rear compared to the front side.

 That way the water that is being removed would drain to the back of the AC unit.